0-kodiya-0/marketing-website/README.md

 For detailed information about specific UI components and design decisions, please refer to the documentation in the `/docs` directory:

-- `color-patterns.md`: Color scheme and theming guidelines
+- [color-patterns.md](docs/color-patterns.md): Color scheme and theming guidelines
-- `component-design.md`: Component specifications and usage
-- `layout-design.md`: Layout structure and grid systems
+- [layout-design.md](docs/layout-design.md): Layout structure and grid systems
-- `typography.md`: Typography standards and usage
+- [typography.md](docs/typography.md): Typography standards and usage